linode/docs/docs/applications/big-data/big-data-in-the-linode-cloud-streaming-data-processing-with-apache-storm.md

 -  Analysis of server logs
 -  Internet of Things (IoT) sensor data processing

 This guide explains how to create Storm clusters on the Linode cloud using a set of shell scripts that use Linode's Application Programming Interface (APIs) to programmatically create and configure large clusters.
 The scripts are all provided by the author of this guide via [GitHub repository](https://github.com/pathbreak/storm-linode).
+This application stack could also benefit from large amounts of disk space, so consider using our [Block Storage](/docs/platform/how-to-use-block-storage-with-your-linode) service with this setup.

 {: .caution}
 > External resources are outside of our control, and can be changed and/or modified without our knowledge.
 Always review code from third party sites yourself before executing.